ArcenioCourtar/inception/README.md

 [Docker](https://docs.docker.com/engine/install/), Root privileges and Make.
 ## Usage
 Define user credentials in the .env file in /srcs.
 Run ```make```.
-You can access the site at https://localhost:443 (or https://acourtar.42.fr if you've added it to your /etc/hosts, see [USER_DOC.md](./USER_DOC.md))
+You can access the site at https://localhost:443 or https://acourtar.42.fr if you've added it to your /etc/hosts.
+See [USER_DOC.md](./USER_DOC.md) for exact instructions.

 # Project Description
 ## Virtual Machines vs Docker containers